 “Mrs. Mattie Garrett: The secretary of war has asked me to inform you that your son, Pvt.
 J. C. Garrett was returned to military control Aug.
 13 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.

 “Acting Adjutant General of the Army”

-J.C. was liberated on September 13, 1945, and returned to the Philippines for medical treatment.
+J.C. returned to the Philippines for medical treatment and was promoted to corporal.
 He later returned to the United States on the S.S.
-Simon Bolivar arriving at San Francisco on October 21, 1945.
+Simon Bolivar arriving in San Francisco on October 21, 1945.
 J.C. was discharged from the Army, but on July 2, 1946, he reenlisted but this time in the Air Force.
 He was discharged again on July 1, 1950, but this time when he reenlisted again and rose to the rank of sergeant.

 J.C. retired from the Air Force and returned to Texas.
 He married and became the father of two daughters and a son.
 On April 18, 1970, J.C.
 Garrett passed away in Panola County, Texas, and was buried at International Old Fellows Cemetery in Carthage, Texas.